 VDAs stimulate and encourage local interest in volunteering and community

 activity.
-This may include promoting and marketing volunteering through local,
+This may include promoting and marketing volunteering through

-national brand for volunteering.
+promote a national brand for volunteering.

 Good practice development